 - Yael Ross – Director for Center for New American Children, CHILDREN AT RISK

 In February, more than 9,250 unaccompanied children were apprehended at the US-Mexico border.
 This number has increased significantly from around 5,600 children that crossed the border this January.
-Due to the Biden Administration’s current policy which no longer expels unaccompanied children, and the COVID-19 restrictions facilities have in place, the immigration system is under tremendous strain.
+Due to the current Administration’s policy, which no longer expels unaccompanied children, and the COVID-19 restrictions facilities have in place, our immigration processing system is under tremendous strain.
 This has left unaccompanied children facing increased risks as they wait to be processed in a system that lacks the necessary resources to support them.

 Conflict, poverty, and corruption in their home countries continues to play a large role in migration to the US border.
 This has been compounded by damage from recent hurricanes in the Northern Triangle countries and the COVID-19 pandemic.
 However, unaccompanied children making the journey to the US is not a new phenomenon.
 Prior to the current administration, these children were largely turned away as a result of Title 42 which closed the border to all “nonessential” travel under a public-health law, in an attempt to limit the spread of COVID-19.
 This policy has been reversed for unaccompanied children but otherwise largely remains in effect.